The WNBA’s 2021 schedule will be mostly back to normal with a few quirks

 The Washington Mystics will open at home May 15 against the Chicago Sky and newly acquired two-time MVP Candace Parker.
-The city has cleared the organization to host fans at 10 percent capacity of Entertainment and Sports Arena.
+D.C. has cleared the organization to host fans at 10 percent capacity of Entertainment and Sports Arena.
 Commissioner Cathy Engelbert said that nine of the 12 markets currently have the ability to host fans at reduced capacity.

 “We’re excited about the ability to return to our home markets … but we know we need to stay vigilant to minimize risk as much as possible,” Engelbert said.
 “So we’re working on a different set of protocols than we had when we were in bubble.”

-Those established protocols include testing before players, coaches and staff reach the home city and then again before group activities.
+Those established protocols include coronavirus testing before players, coaches and staff members reach their teams’ home cities and then again before group activities begin.
 Players can begin individual workouts during an initial quarantine period before group work starts April 25.
-Fully vaccinated players will have a shorter quarantine period and Engelbert expects those individuals to have lessened protocols during the season.
+Fully vaccinated players will have a shorter quarantine period, and Engelbert expects those individuals to have lessened protocols during the season.

 “Of course, this is a personal health decision for each player and staff member,” Engelbert said.
 “And it isn’t just the players.
 Staff members and head coaches, GMs, everyone who will be around the players, the arena workers, the household individuals.
 We’re certainly working to make sure that everybody gets the education they need to make the health decision as to whether to get vaccinated.
 Of course, we think the vaccine offers a lot of hope for the future of the protocols and the loosening of the protocols.